beingbivek/Solar-Prediction-AI/README.md

 Error Distribution: A histogram showing the spread of prediction errors.

 👤 Author

 Bivek
-Softwarica College of IT & E-Commerce
-(In collaboration with Coventry University)

 📜 License
 This project is open-source and available under the MIT License.